joseph-tan-dev/joseph-tan-dev.github.io/_posts/blog/2020-09-25-Solid-Principles-Checklist.md

 When adding a new functionality
 - Base entities aren't modified (closed for modification)
 - Other entities extend the base entity (open for extension)
-- Use interface, a module in ruby, as the base entity
+- Use interface, a module in Python, as the base entity
 - Opt for composition over inheritance when an interface is not enough

 ### Liskov Substitution Principle